Beyond the cactus

 Weeds usually occur where grazing and farming activities have been concentrated – around stock yards, dams and along tracks.
 Many start as introduced pasture grasses or arrive on vehicles, in stock feed, or with cattle and sheep.

-When not controlled, weeds can out-compete native plants, smother native vegetation and have the potential to change fire regimes by providing a stock of fuel for wildfires.
+When not controlled, weeds can out-compete native plants, smother native vegetation and have the potential to change fire regimes by providing fuel for wildfires.

 At each of our reserves different weeds provide different challenges.
 Here are just a few.

 At Yourka Reserve in the Upper Herbert River catchment, Reserve Managers Paul and Leanne Hales have been working on the control of Siam weed for almost a decade.

 It occurs alongside Lantana, along creek lines and can be hard to spot until it’s almost ready to seed.
 After trialling a range of control methods, they’ve established an effective cyclical approach using fire to reduce the plants and trigger seeds to germinate, then returning to spray the juveniles.